Skip to main content

 Informed Consent process

-For Patients/Image Subjects: Informed Consent from patients whose images might appear in the atlases or public sources is not required for this study because: (1) the study utilizes completely anonymized images from public dermatological atlases and publicly available sources where individuals cannot be identified; (2) there is no active patient recruitment or direct involvement of patients in this study; (3) the images used constitute non-personal data under GDPR as they contain no information allowing identification of data subjects; and (4) the study does not involve any intervention, modification of care, or processing of sensitive personal health data.
+Informed consent from patients whose images may appear in the atlases or other public sources is not required for this investigation because: (i) only completely anonymised images from public dermatological atlases and openly accessible public sources are used and no individual can be identified; (ii) there is no active patient recruitment or direct involvement of patients; (iii) the images constitute non-personal data under GDPR as they contain no information allowing identification of data subjects; and (iv) the investigation involves no intervention, no modification of care, and no processing of sensitive personal health data.

 Adverse events, adverse product reactions and product deficiencies